Baseballdom7/Baseballdom7/README.md

-Hi there 👋 I'm Baseballdom7 but you can call me Dominic 😀
+Hi there 👋 I'm LetMeDominic but you can call me Dominic 😀

 🎓 I'm an 13 year old software developer